 Our quick fixes will, overall, help you speed up your phone when you’re having the occasional speed hiccup, but sometimes the phone literally feels a bit too slow in your hand.
 Android is full of flashy animations and transitions, and while they can be pretty neat when you first get the phone, eventually you’ll want to move away from the slow animations and just get right into the app.

-Once you’re up and running with Nova—or if you were already using it as your launcher—open your app drawer and tap “Nova Settings” from your list of apps.
+Once you’re up and running with Nova—or if you were already using it as your launcher—open your app drawer and tap “Nova Settings” in your list of apps.
 This will open a pretty intimidating list of possibly unfamiliar settings, but we’re looking for two specific ones.
 Starting with our animation settings, head into the “Look and Feel” category, which has plenty of fun options for us to mess with.
 If you haven’t taken a look through the “Look and Feel” settings before, it can be a bit overwhelming to the first time.
 While there’s a lot under this category, we’ll start with our main three: Scroll speed, Animation speed, and App animation.

 - Scroll speed controls how fast your experience feels when scrolling through pages on your desktop and inside your app drawer, if you’re using the older card-based layout.
 By default, it ships with the “Nova” setting applied, but there’s a few other suggestions we can grab here.
 Stock is what you’ll see on the Pixel Launcher or Nexus phones; it feels fast enough, but slower than the standard Nova speed.
 Relaxed is even slower, allowing for animations to play out for your enjoyment.
 But that’s not what we want—we want fast.
 And the Fast setting will do just that for us, speeding the animation up and giving it the priority over animations.
 If you want your desktop to basically forget animations ever existed when sliding between different pages on your desktop, select Faster than Light.